buildit/gravity-metalsmith-seed/docs/getting-started.md

 # Getting Started

-So, you want to create a static site powered by Gravity - Buildit's design system.
+So, you want to create a static site powered by [Gravity][gravity home] - Buildit's design system.

 This guide will give you some basics on how to use what's here, and some topics you can research if you want to go that bit further.

+_If you want to know what a "design system" is, then you could read [this article][wtfdesignsystem]._

+_If you want an introduction to Gravity as a design system specifically then we've got [an article][gravity about] for that too!_

 ## Tech

-Here's a quick introduction to the main tech in use.
-There's more info in the [tech][tech docs] docs.
+This is a quick introduction to the main tech in use.
+There's more detailed info in the [tech][tech docs] docs.

 ### Gravity - [link][gravity home]